top of page

 During this project I developed the following skills and practices:

-• Continuously valuing ideas / features through the collaborative development process, making hard decisions according to scope and resources.
+• Continuously valuing ideas / features through the collaborative development process, making decisions according to scope and resources.

 • Taking a game project through pre-production all the way to release.